MicrosoftDocs/win32-pr.de-de/desktop-src/lwef/-search-2x-iresulttype-uid.md

 ## <a name="property-value"></a>Eigenschaftswert

-die Adresse des Speicher Orts, der die UID enthält.
+die Adresse des Speicherorts, der die UID enthält.

 ## <a name="requirements"></a>Anforderungen